sneckivan/AEB1011Exercises/README.md

-# AEB1011Exercises - HTML Boilerplate
+# AEB1011 Exercises - HTML Boilerplate
 This branch contains a simple boilerplate to build a Web app for contacts management.

 ##What's included